yungzhu/MornUI/README.md

-## Morn UI is a lightweight, high performance actionScript 3 UI Components for Flash, and has a visual ui editor
+## Morn UI is a lightweight, high performance actionScript 3 UI Components for Flash, and has a visual UI editor

 Having the following characteristics